Winter-Contingency2552/ros2_ws_winter_devlin/README.md

   ```
   git clone https://github.com/cvg/LightGlue.git
   ```
-  - in feature correspondence there is a line of code in the imports that adds it to path, you will have to change this to work on your machine
+  - in 'feature_correspondence' there is a line of code in the imports that adds it to path, you will have to change this to work on your machine

 BUILD AND RUN